lengfeld/subpatch/website/exp/intro.md

     $ git add aminilog/
     $ git commit -m "add aminilog dependency"

-And then I integrate the library into the cmake build systems by adding the line
+And then I integrated the library into the cmake build systems by adding the line

     add_subdirectory(../../../../pixeltorch pixeltorch)
     [...]